 - Is there a browser-based data entry option for laptops, PCs, and internet-connected devices?

 - Will the operating systems of your users’ devices (i.e. iOS, Android, Windows) be compatible with the solution’s app?

 - Is there a need for printable, paper-based data entry using scan-to-email in areas without connectivity and/or where it is impractical to use devices, laptops, and PCs?

 3. Your Integration Requirements

 The lifeblood of any business today is data and the software solutions used to collect, collate, store and report that data.
-Given the specialized nature of most corporate-level software packages (finance, HR, safety, production, maintenance, etc.), rarely is all the enterprise-level data needed to manage business risk, performance and compliance stored in a single database or even single location.
+Given the specialized nature of most corporate-level software packages (finance, HR, safety, production, maintenance, etc.), rarely is all the enterprise-level data needed to manage business risk, performance, and compliance stored in a single database or even a single location.